 Similar wording is found on the webpage for the Santa Fe River at Worthington Springs, Fla USGS gage: "Records do not include diversions during periods of high stages from Santa Fe Lake to Lochloosa Creek in St. Johns River Basin."

 Another plausible explanation would be that the Okefenokee Swamp (which also contains part of the Eastern Continental Divide) is the ultimate headwater of both the Suwannee River (which empties into the Gulf) and the St. Marys River (that runs into the Atlantic only some 20 miles north of the mouth of the St. Johns).
 Alligator snapping turtles, however, are not included on any list that I've seen of the reptiles present in the St. Marys River basin.

-Of course a third possibility that might logically be reckoned is that people may have introduced a small number of gator snappers into the Ocklawaha system at some point in time and the big turtles, native to other parts of Florida, found this valley survivable.
-In the past there may have been some adult escapees from Ross Allen's Reptile Institute at Silver Springs plus its gift shop reportedly sold live baby alligator snapping turtles pets.
+Of course a third possibility that might logically be reckoned is that people may have introduced a small number of gator snappers into the Ocklawaha at some point in time and these big turtles, native to other parts of Florida, found this valley survivable.
+In the past there may have been some adult escapees from Ross Allen's Reptile Institute at Silver Springs plus its gift shop may have offered live baby alligator snapping turtles as pets.
 Maybe a colony consisting of several of these escaped zoo specimens and/or released pets began and the males were able to find females.
 It has been common in Florida for breeding populations of imported exotics to begin like this.
 Or sadly perhaps, one or a small number of the long lived gator snappers may have been roaming the Ocklawaha for many years vainly seeking brief companionship with the opposite sex of their own species?
 The Ocklawaha River upstream of the CR-316 Eureka Bridge could be regarded as somewhat alligator snapping turtle friendly because the use of commercial fishing devices such as bush-hooks or trotlines has been illegal here for many years (possibly decades).
 A rod and reel angler really has little chance of reeling-in a gator snapper on the catfish outfits generally used in this area.